 Applicants may be granted funds for their organizational needs and also be granted funds as a fiscal agent in a collaborative ask.
 An applicant is eligible to receive funding for both applications semi-annually.

-The Board has set annual designation amounts per grant category.
-These designations will be reviewed at the fourth quarter of every year and the Board has flexibility to expand each designation if there has been a high volume of accepted applications throughout the year.
-Annual designations for the remainder of 2020 as of May 8th are:
+The Board has set annual designation amount of grant funding at $660,000 for 2021.
+The Board will review and asses grant funding spending at the fourth quarter of every year.
+The Board has flexibility to address the allocation amount if there has been a high volume of accepted applications throughout the year.